Dweepobotee/Econ-Resources/Economics Journals for Short Papers.md

 “Short Papers will be strictly held to a size limitation of 6000 words and 5 exhibits.
 For each exhibit before the maximum five, the authors may add up to 200 words toward the word limit; thus a paper with no exhibits must have <=7,000 words.
 Online appendix materials are allowed of modest length, no more than 20 pages, but the papers should be self-contained.”
 [URL: https://www.mitpressjournals.org/journals/rest/sub ]

-## 3 The Economic Journal, 6000 words, 5 exhibits
+## 3 The Economic Journal
+6000 words, 5 exhibits
 “In addition to our  regular submissions, the Journal also encourages the submission of short papers, along the lines of the AER:Insights style (<6,000 words, 5 exhibits).
 Submissions in this category should clearly state that they are intended as short, self-contained papers, and should be written accordingly.”
 [URL: https://academic.oup.com/ej/pages/General_Instructions]